 The Ardens NPSA steroid alert searches have been designed to help practices identify patients who have recently had multiple issues of steroid medications or a diagnosis or suspected diagnosis of hypoadrenalism.

-To access the searches, navigate to the Population Reporting module > Ardens Searches > Ardens Clinical Safety Searches > Prescribing > NPSA steroid alerts folder:
+To access the searches, navigate to the Population Reporting module > Ardens Searches > 2.15 Prescribing - CAS alerts > Clinical >Steroid alerts (NPSA) folder.

-You may wish to review these patients’ medication and check that they have had a steroid card issued recently.
-If they have not, a printable steroid card is available in the Ardens document templates folder and is called: “Corticosteroid monitoring (v14.2)(Ardens)”.
+A printable steroid card is available in the Ardens document templates folder called: “Corticosteroid monitoring (v14.2)(Ardens)”.

 We also have an NPSA steroid card pop up alert to notify you if an at-risk patient has not had a card issued within the last 3 years and enables you to issue the card.
 This is triggered when issuing steroid medication (oral, rectal, inhaled but NOT topical).